For most people looking to buy a motor for their inflatable boats, 55lb thrust trolling motors are an ideal pick.

 I have a friend who owns and swears by this motor, so this could be a good pick if you are only looking for freshwater use.

 Here is a video on this motor as well.

 Minn Kota Endura Max 55lb – 4th place

 The Minn Kota Endura Max is basically an upgraded version of the normal Endura.

 - built-in 4-point LED battery meter (push button operated)

 - not restricted to 8 speeds, rather an analog speed handle for dialing in your exact speed

 The Endura Max is all about extending your time on the water.
-The company’s “Digital Maximizer” technology, which promises longer battery life by delivering the precise amount of power you need.
+The company’s “Digital Maximizer” technology promises longer battery life by delivering the precise amount of power you need.
 They promise up to 5x more battery life, but that is way overshooting it.